Diet-boosting foodsObesity - diet-boosting foods; Overweight - diet-boosting foods

 Nuts.
 In small amounts, nuts are a great source of fiber, protein, and healthy fat.
 But nuts are also high in calories, and they are easy to overeat.
 Eat them sparingly.
 Portion nuts out ahead of time, rather than eating them straight from the container.
 Add nuts to salads and main dishes as a source of protein.

-Fats are important part of your diet but some types are healthier than others.
-Choosing healthy fats from vegetable sources more often than less hea...Read Article Now Book Mark Article
+Fats are an important part of your diet but some types are healthier than others.
+Choosing healthy fats from vegetable sources more often than less ...Read Article Now Book Mark Article

 Healthy oils.
 Oils such as olive oil, canola oil, sunflower oil, safflower oil, and soft margarine are great replacements for oils that are high in solid fat, like butter and shortening.
 Many oils that are high in solid fat are bad for your waist and heart.